 Prerequisites: High school diploma or High School Equivalency, CNA I and II, or proof of one of the following: comparable credentials such as CMA, EMT-I, RN, or LPN, or documented previous experience working as a phlebotomist or experience performing venipunctures.
 Please bring proof of pre-requisites upon registration.

 Upon successful completion of both parts, the student will be prepared to sit for their national certification exam.
 The current cost of this exam is $135.

 |Start Date||End Date||Day(s)||Time||Location||Cost*|

-*Cost breakdown: $183 plus $69** for urine drug screening and criminal background check and $16** for malpractice insurance.
+*Cost breakdown: $183 plus $55* for urine drug screening and criminal background check, $16* for malpractice insurance, and $3* for student insurance.
 Virginia students will have an additional $10 fee for this service. *Fees are subject to change.

 Registration will be held on Friday, January 19 at 9:00 a.m. in the lobby of the Corporate and Continuing Education Office (J-Building).